severian42/Informational-Relative-Evolution/README.md

 ## Overview

-Welcome to the **Information Relative Evolution (IRE)** repository!
+Welcome to the **Information Relative Evolution (IRE)** repository.
 This repository serves as the central hub for research, simulations, and theoretical developments based on the **IRE principle**, a framework that treats information coherence as a dynamic physical field.
 Here, you'll find:

 - **Simulations** of the IRE-predicted dynamics, including applications to the **three-body problem**.